 After waiting a few hours (or overnight), turn the flask upside down 180 degrees.
 Do this a few times gently (around 3-5 times) and then return it back to its normal position.

-The coffee brewing happens only instantly when the hot water is mixed with the coffee grounds, which prevents the coffee from over-extracting and tasting too strong.
+The coffee brewing happens only instantly when the hot water is mixed with the coffee grounds, which prevents the coffee from over-extracting and tasting too strongly.
 If however, you discover the taste is too strong, you can reduce the amount of ground coffee added to your flask on the next brew.

 Wait thirty additional minutes for the coffee grounds to settle down.